 Most of the marine debris out there isn't even visible to us.
 Foam is especially problematic because it breaks down very small, very easily, and is incredibly difficult to pick up.
 Foam take-out containers and packing materials are one of the top 10 most commonly collected items on the beach.

-During the International Coastal Cleanup Day in 2017, volunteers collected 757,523 plastic grocery bags alone.
-Plastic bags never biodegrade, but they do breakdown, releasing toxic additives they contain—including flame retardants and antimicrobials into the environment.
+During the International Coastal Cleanup Day, volunteers collected 757,523 plastic grocery bags alone.
+Plastic bags never biodegrade, but they do breakdown, releasing toxic additives they contain, (including flame retardants and antimicrobials) into the environment.
 In the ocean, many animals (such as sea turtles) confuse floating plastic bags for food.

-Microplastic is defined as fragments of plastic that has broken down into small pieces, usually from larger plastic objects.
-Microplastics have been detected in commercial sea food, in addition to other food items and drinking water.
+Microplastic is defined as fragments of plastic that has broken down into small pieces from larger plastic objects.
+Microplastics have been detected in seafood (in addition to other food types), and even in drinking water.
 There are major concerns around food safety and health, both to humans and wildlife.
 Additionally, there have been many recent cases of whales and dolphins washing up dead on beaches with stomachs full of plastic — and that plastic is often cited as the animal’s cause of death.

 Cigarette butts are made of plastic, NOT cotton as is commonly thought.
-Like other forms of plastic, they do not biodegrade, and can persist in the environment for a long time.
-Additionally, consumption of cigarette butts by unsuspecting marine organisms can lead to death through choking or starvation.
-They also contain toxins that can leech into the environment.
-Some studies have shown that these toxins can have harmful effects on aquatic organisms, and yet, cigarette butts continue to be littered in huge quantities.
+Like other forms of plastic, they do not biodegrade, and can persist in the environment for centuries.
+Consumption of cigarette butts by unsuspecting marine organisms can lead to death through choking or starvation.
+They contain toxins that can leech into the environment, and studies have shown that these toxins can have harmful effects on aquatic organisms, yet cigarette butts continue to be littered in huge quantities.